 Food of Any Kind

 Food goes in your mouth.
 Nowhere else.
 Do not put any food items inside your vagina, period.
-Your doctor would never recommend this and any online resource or friend who does is sharing bad information.
+Your doctor would never recommend this and any online resource or friend who does is sharing bad information related to tightening of the vagina.

 People have long touted various food items as miracle cures for various vaginal maladies.
 Apple cider vinegar and lemon have been said to reset the acidity levels in your vagina and possibly tighten the vaginal walls.
 Because of their high acidity, both of these can cause major pain and irritation inside and around the vagina, vulva, and labia, and can even worsen incontinence.
 Lemon and lime juice also do not prevent the spread of HIV or other STIs, as some people claim.